renaissance-publishing/renaissance/content/chapters/17-races.md

   - Language Group: any

   - *Appearance of Flesh*: Tempters are Spirits, and thus they do not age, do not need to eat, drink or breath, and do not need to sleep.
 However, even though they are Spirits, they are physical beings (and thus they have STR and DUR scores, and they may be wounded or killed using all the normal rules for creatures).
 More than that, it is required of them that their form always resemble that of a flesh-and-blood creature–although the details of their form are otherwise up to them.

-      - They are also resistant (but not immune) to diseases and poisons; they gain a +20 bonus to checks to resist disease and poison.

   - *Shape-Shifting*: Tempters can take the form of any medium-sized natural creature.
 They can control the details of their physical form as they wish, including being able to mimic specific individuals.